Jacky-MYQ/comfyui-DataCleaning/README.md

 🥰🥰🥰🥰
 This custom node can be used in Image cropping and Image resizing!
 It's easy to use and understand!
 Hope you like it!

 The original intention of this node is to ensure data security, expecially on your personal data.
+If you find this useful, please consider giving it a star — your support really helps！⭐️⭐️⭐️
 (If you have some good advices, please contact me in the issues!)

 # Example